-REPORT OF INDUSTRIAL INJURY OR ILLNESS FOR VOCATIONAL STUDENTS
+EL CAMINO COLLEGE REPORT OF INDUSTRIAL INJURY OR ILLNESS FOR VOCATIONAL STUDENTS

 This form is to be completed by the Immediate Supervisor in connection with each Industrial Injury or Illness.
-ALL ITEMS MUST BE COMPLETED.Both the Supervisor and the injured vocational student are to complete and sign this report.
+ALL ITEMS MUST BE COMPLETED.
+Both the Supervisor and the injured vocational student are to complete and sign this report.
 The Division Dean or Director must review, sign, and forward the completed report to the Office of Health and Safety within 24 hours following the incident or onset of illness.

-Student Name Social Security Number xxx-xx- Home Address Phone Number Sex: Male Female Course Title and Section Number Date of Birth Department in which the Course is under r: What days and hours do you work off site?
-Date of Enrollment in Course Where did the accident or exposure occu r?
-(Address, City & County) On College's Premises?
-YesNo What was student doing when injured?
+Student Name Social Security Number xxx-xx- Home Address Phone Number Sex: Male Female Course Title and S ection Number Date of Birth Department in which the Cou rse is under: What days and hou urs do you work off site?
+Date of Enrollment in Course Where did the accident or exp osure occur?
+(Address, City & C County) On College's Premises?
+Yes No What was student doing when injured?
 (Be specific.
-Identify tolls, equipment or material the how it happened.
-Please use back of forn (Describe fully the events that resulted in injury or n if necessary.) student (i.e. the machine student struck against or trains the thing he or she was lifting, etc.) which set dex him of her, the vapor of Nature of injury or illness and part of bo dy affected: CONTACT " COMPANY NURSE" OR Nam e & Address of Physician IF Waiver is on FILE If Hospitalized, Name and Address of Hospital Date of Injury Time of I Daya.m. p.m.
+Identify to olls, equipment or material the How did the accident or exportance how it happened.
+Please use b ents that resulted in injury or occupational disease.
+Tell what happened and tly injured student (i.e. the mach n cases of strains the thing he or which struck him or her; the vapor or Nature of injury or illness and part of body affected: CONTACT " COMPANY NURSE OR Name & Address of Physic cian IF Waiver is on FILE If Hospitalized, Name and Address of Hospital Date of Injury Time of Daya.mp.m.
 Was student unable to attend class on any day after injury?
-Yes, date last attended No Has student returned to class?
-Was another person responsible?
-Yes, Date Returned No Still out.
-Yes No ~ ~

-Student Signature Supervisor Signature D ean/Director Signature Date Date: Date:
+Yes, date last attended No Has student returned to class Yes, Date Returned Was another person responsible?
+No Still out.
+Yes No Student Signa ervisor Signature Dean/Director Signature Date Date: Date: